Travel Trailer and Motorhome tyres

 This tyre has either been grossly overloaded and/or underinflated.
 Pic: original source unknown.

-Caravan and motorhome tyres – current trends
+Travel Trailer and motorhome tyres – current trends

 The current trend is toward larger rim diameters, lower tyre side-walls and greater widths.
 More extreme examples resemble ultra-wide bicycle tyres.
 There are various reasons for this.
 Increased rim diameter enables better brake cooling and/or creates space for larger diameter brakes.
 The low, wide profile provides more responsive handling and more precise steering.
 It also reduces side-wall flexing and hence heat build-up.
 As less energy is lost in heat and rolling drag reduced, less fuel is used.
 With these tyres, having the right tyre pressure is particularly important.